-Unfortunately for Clara, the Strictly Come Dancing judges weren’t too impressed with her performance, putting her at the bottom of the leaderboard.
+But sadly the Strictly Come Dancing judges weren’t too pleased, as they gave her just 19 points keeping her right at the bottom of the scoreboard.

 Who is Clara Amfo?